 Born in 1964, Arnaud de Puyfontaine is a graduate of the ESCP, the Multimedia Institute and the Harvard Business School program.
 He was Chairman of ESCP Europe Alumni from 2011 to 2014.

-As a French statesman, he held such prominent functions as President of the Region Poitou Charentes, Member of the European Parliament, and Vice-President of the French Senate (since 2011).
+As a French statesman, he held such prominent functions as Senator of Vienne, President of the Region Poitou Charentes, Member of the European Parliament, and Vice-President of the French Senate.
 French Minister of Small and Medium Enterprises, Commerce and Craft from 1995 to 1997, he was Prime Minister from 2002 to 2005.
 He led reforms on various topics such as pension, decentralization and health insurance.
 In 2007, he became vice-President of the right-wing UMP Party.
 In 2009, French President Sarkozy appointed him as President of the Republic’s personal representative for Francophony : therefore he has been particularly active on the international stage and went to China many times for specific missions.
-He is also Chairman of France-China Committee and of the “Fondation pour la Prospective et l’Innovation”.
+He is also Chairman of the annual French Chinese seminar of the Comité France Chine and of the “Fondation pour la Prospective et l’Innovation”.

 Bruno Roger graduated from the Institut d’Etudes Politiques de Paris (Sciences-Po Paris).
 He has been working for Lazard Frères since 1954.
 He is a member of the world executive committee of Lazard since 2000.
 He is President of La Compagnie Financière Lazard since 2002, President of Lazard Frères SAS and Chief Executive Officer of Lazard Frères Bank since 2009.